Mesheo/Webhook2Drive/README.md

     ```
 ----
 ## Useful commands:
+* `sls info` - to see endpoints and other stats of your Lambda Function
 * `sls deploy` - to deploy your application to your cloud account
 * `sls logs`- to see the recently logs of the lambda
 * `serverless deploy function -f functionName` - to deploy only the changes on your function (more efficient when u didnt change the infraestructure)